vvenkatesh-vv/infrastructure-assignment/README.md

 creates a folder in Documents by that name.

-sorts all the files of Desktop into folders in the newly created folder.
+sorts all the files of Desktop into folders into the newly created folder.

 ------------------------top10indrive.py---------------------------------------------------------------------------------------------------
 WHAT IT DOES